-- Python offers various options to handle data suitable for different purposes - NumPy is a very powerful tool for numerical computations and data manipulations - Pandas offers functionalities of the combination of spreadsheet and databases processing. - Various other options to store data different formats for different purposes - lacktriangledown Further leverage with analytics tool (scipy) ightarrow cf. Thursday morning lecture - Very handy tool for data management . . . - ... but for certain particular tasks other, more suitable options (e.g. large image databases that can be heavily compressed) - ► Try it out, try it out, try it out!
+- Python offers various options to handle data suitable for different purposes - NumPy is a very powerful tool for numerical computations and data manipulations - Pandas offers functionalities of the combination of spreadsheet and database processing - Various other options to store data different formats for different purposes - ► Further leverage with analytics tool (scipy) ⇒ Scientific analysis lecture - Very handy tool for data management... - ... but, for certain particular tasks, other and more suitable options (e.g. large image databases that can be heavily compressed) - ► Try it out, try it out, try it out!